Banner_Open_innovation.webp

 What would you need to kick start open innovation?

 The starting point is always a ‘technology need’.
 Your organisation has to have a well-defined problem that you can’t or don't want to solve with your own resources, either because you don't have the capabilities or capacity to solve it in-house.
 The problem with looking outside your own industry is that you don't really know where to look.
-So that’s where two things come in handy: a ‘problem statement’ and a service provider that connects different industries with solutions – like NinaSigma, the business I ran for 10 years.
+So that’s where two things come in handy: a ‘problem statement’ and a service provider that connects different industries with solutions – like NinaSigma, the business I ran for ten years.

-The important part of a problem statement is to talk about the technology need – without mentioning the industry or the application.
+The important part of a problem statement is to discuss the technology need – without mentioning the industry or the application.
 For example, one of our clients was looking for a way to reduce wrinkles in shirts when they come out of the dryer.
 This was the problem statement: “Our client, a large multinational, is looking for a way to reduce surface tension in an organic material.”
 There is no mention of the application (i.e. wrinkles), just purely focusing on the technology.
 Guess what happened?
 A person reached out – he had developed a polymer for integrated circuit research.
 This became a solution for the company because it turned out that spraying this polymer technology on cotton fibre relaxed it!

 A good problem statement doesn’t preclude others from submitting solutions.
 If you mention your industry or how you want to apply a solution specifically, people from different industries might be discouraged and think, “This is not something I can answer,” even if they might have a technology that could be a solution.